-This article was originally posted in March 2016 and has since been updated by Ryan Deer.
+This article was originally posted in March 2016.
+It has since been updated, most recently Sept.
+2023.

 For as long as humans have lived and gathered, their consumption has led to waste.
 It was only after these concentrations became larger that our ancestors realized an inconvenient truth: trash is going to be a problem.